 The digital world is rapidly evolving – here, we highlight sport-specific resources for safeguarding children online, and point you towards the parts of the NSPCC website where you can keep up with what you need to know about online safety.

-How do you safely advertise, recruit, interview and onboard your new staff and volunteers who will be working with children?
+How do you safely advertise, recruit, interview and onboard your new staff and volunteers?
 Learn more about safer recruitment processes and procedures from start to finish.

 Having an open discussion with the young people in your club or activity regarding their preferred name, pronouns, needs and concerns will help all members to feel valued and listened to.